What are Peptides and How are They Used?

 Currently, peptides play a vital role in the diagnosis of colorectal cancer.
 For example, FITC-labelled peptides have been linked to cationic CPAA, leading to the formation of CPAA-783-EPPT1.
 This compound has demonstrated the ability to cell transmembrane MUC-1 proteins into the cell linings of the colorectal.

-Additionally, recent clinical studies using human neutrophil peptides 1 – 3 were discovered to be present in colorectals at high concentrations, especially during the Duke stages C and D. Also, another study by Comstock et al. observed a high concentration of serum C-peptide which signified a high risk of adenoma in men.
+Additionally, recent clinical studies using human neutrophil peptides 1 – 3 were discovered to be present in colorectal at high concentrations, especially during the Duke stages C and D. Another study by Comstock et al. observed a high concentration of serum C-peptide which signified a high risk of adenoma in men.
 These findings give clear indications that peptides can be used as biomarkers in the detection of colorectal cancer.

 Lung cancer is the leading cause of cancer deaths in the world.
 It has a five-year survival rate, which is still not considered low enough even with the new therapies currently available.
 Early detection of lung cancer can lead to a better prognosis, and due to the high mortality rates of the disease a lot of attention has been directed at early detection.
 Several years have passed since a peptide was used in the detection of lung cancer.